chendry/LSY201/README.md

 * `readJpegFileSize` returns the size, in bytes, of the most recently taken picture.

+It's not clear from the documentation what the following two commands actually do, but I have implemented them and have verified that the camera is sending the expected response:

+* `enterPowerSaving`
-* `enterPowerSaving` and `exitPowerSaving` enter and exit power saving mode.
+* `exitPowerSaving`
-* I'm not sure what `stopTakingPictures` actually does, but it's listed in the documentation.
+* `stopTakingPictures`